 Open Call

 We accept submissions that address sociopolitical, economic, cultural, and organizational issues in education on a rolling basis.
 We invite practitioners, policy-makers, activists, and researchers, as well as emerging and faculty scholars to submit manuscripts and editorials via the Texas Digital Library (TDL).
 Visit our Call for Papers page for submission guidelines.
-Please submit your manuscript by February 14, 2025 for consideration in the Summer 2025 issue of Texas Education Review.
+Please submit your manuscript by July 31, 2025 for consideration in the Winter 2026 issue of Texas Education Review.

 “Democracy Dismantled: Takeover and the Lived Experience of State-Directed Urban School Reform”